-However, Dijkstra's solution fails when there is a negative edge Add a positive number to all edges does not work (see right figure)
+However, Dijkstra's solution fails when there is a negative edge Add a positive number to all edges does not work (see the right figure each +3 is added to each edge.)

 Bellman-Ford OPT(i, v): shortest path from v to the dest. with i edge Original problem: OPT(n-1, s)